-design was presented at one of these.
+Even after it became generally known that the shuttle would not meet expectations, low level space settlement technical activities continued.
+The Space Studies Institute, founded by Dr. O'Neill, funded research activities and held a bi-annual conference at Princeton until the early 2000s.
+The Lewis One cylindrical space settlement design was presented at one of these.
 Lewis One abandoned natural light so that agriculture could be conducted in smaller-radii cylinders at lower g levels, reducing the size of the hull and the required shielding mass.
 Eliminating the complex mirror geometry simplified Lewis One relative to the earlier designs.
-Like all the early colonies, Lewis One was woefully under-powered as insufficient area was allocated to solar energy collection.
+Like all the early settlements, Lewis One was woefully under-powered as insufficient area was allocated to solar energy collection.
 Also, Lewis One kept the rotating habitat a few meters from non-rotating shielding.
 Contact between these is a catastrophic failure mode not addressed by any of the studies.
-This is only one of many engineering problems between today and the opening of the first space colony.
+This is only one of many engineering problems between today and the opening of the first space settlement.